Machine Learning for Characterization and Processing

 If you cannot write that paragraph for your model, you cannot deploy it.

 Pointer slide.
-If you want the math behind today’s tools, MFML W12 has it:
+If you want the math behind today’s tools:

 • Bayesian predictive distribution and the variance decomposition (aleatory + epistemic).